Bishop (Aliens)

-Bishop is a fictional character in the movie Aliens, who was portrayed by actor Lance Henriksen.
-The character is the science officer of the Sulaco, and whose actions (and self-sacrifice) are critical to the survival of Ellen Ripley.
-When Ripley discovers that Bishop, like Ash (an antagonist of the first Alien film), is also an android, she treats him with extreme distrust due to her previous experiences.
+Bishop, designated HS17B48XG5-D5, is a fictional character portrayed by Lance Henriksen in the science fiction film Aliens (1986).
+He is an android and the science officer of the Sulaco.
+Despite struggling to gain the trust of protagonist Ellen Ripley, who was traumatized when the android Ash betrayed her in the previous film, Bishop's actions and self-sacrifice ultimately enable her to survive.

 Fictional biography

 Aliens

 Bishop (played by Lance Henriksen), the android executive officer assigned to the Sulaco, is primarily responsible for planetary maneuvering.
 When he introduces himself to Ripley, he says that his programming demands complete loyalty (unlike Ash); Ripley is initially distrustful.
 After most of the Colonial Marines are wiped out by the Aliens on LV-426, Bishop is a medic and technician who ensures that the company's dropship receives Ripley, Newt and Hicks.
-When he boards the Sulaco, he is impaled and bisected by the stowaway Alien Queen.
-When Ripley defeats the Queen by opening the airlock, Bishop saves Newt.
+When he boards the Sulaco, he is impaled and bisected by the stowaway Alien queen.
+When Ripley defeats the queen by opening the airlock, Bishop saves Newt.
 He is placed into cryosleep with Ripley, Newt and Hicks.

 Alien 3

-When the Sulaco crashes into Fury 161 in Alien3, Bishop is damaged beyond repair and thrown into the prison's landfill.
-Ripley later reactivates Bishop in order to access the black box recorder of the Sulaco, learning from him that there had been a Xenomorph aboard the Sulaco, that it was now on the planet with them, and that this information had been transmitted directly to Weyland-Yutani.
+When the Sulaco crashes into Fury 161 in Alien 3, Bishop is damaged beyond repair and thrown into the prison's landfill.
+Ripley later reactivates Bishop in order to access the black box recorder of the Sulaco, learning from him that there had been a xenomorph aboard the Sulaco, that it was now on the planet with them, and that this information had been transmitted directly to Weyland-Yutani.
 After giving Ripley the information she wanted, Bishop asked to be disconnected, stating that while he could be repaired, he would never be the top of the line android he once was; Ripley obliged him.
-His remains were later retrieved by the Weyland-Yutani Bio-Weapons Division that arrived on the planet to capture Ripley and the Xenomorph, headed by Bishop's designer, Michael Bishop Weyland.
+His remains were later retrieved by the Weyland-Yutani Bio-Weapons Division that arrived on the planet to capture Ripley and the xenomorph, headed by Bishop's designer, Michael Bishop Weyland.